awsdocs/aws-encryption-sdk-docs/doc_source/crypto-cli-how-to.md

   The AWS Encryption CLI encrypts your data under a unique data key\.
 Then it encrypts the data key under the wrapping keys you specify\.
 It returns an [encrypted message](concepts.md#message) and metadata about the operation\.
 The encrypted message contains your encrypted data \(*ciphertext*\) and an encrypted copy of the data key\.
 You don't have to worry about storing, managing, or losing the data key\.

 + When you decrypt data, you pass in your encrypted message, the optional encryption context, and location for the plaintext output and the metadata\.
+You also specify the wrapping keys that the AWS Encryption CLI can use to decrypt the message, or tell the AWS Encryption CLI it can use any wrapping keys that encrypted the message\.

+  Beginning in version 1\.8\.*x*, the `--wrapping-keys` parameter is optional when decrypting, but recommended\.
+Beginning in version 2\.1\.*x*, the `--wrapping-keys` parameter is required when encrypting and decrypting\.

-  Beginning in version 1\.7\.*x*, when decrypting, you also specify the wrapping key that encrypted your data\.
+  When decrypting, you can use the **key** attribute of the `--wrapping-keys` parameter to specify the wrapping keys that decrypt your data\.
 Specifying an AWS KMS wrapping key when decrypting is optional, but it's a [best practice](best-practices.md) that prevents you from using a key you didn't intend to use\.
-If you're using a custom master key provider, you must specify the wrapping key\.
+If you're using a custom master key provider, you must specify the provider and wrapping key\.

-  The `--wrapping keys` parameter is required, but you can its **key** attribute to specify a wrapping key or its [**discovery** attribute](#discovery-cli-attribute), which lets the AWS Encryption CLI decrypt using whichever wrapping key encrypted the message\.
+  If you don't use the **key** attribute, you must set the [**discovery** attribute](#discovery-cli-attribute) of the `--wrapping-keys` parameter to `true`, which lets the AWS Encryption CLI decrypt using any wrapping key that encrypted the message\.

   ```
   aws-encryption-cli --decrypt --input myEncryptedMessage \